JetBrains/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

 To properly process task streams, TeamCity needs to create dedicated workspaces on the Perforce server.
 To save the server resources, you can [clean inactive workspaces](perforce-workspace-handling-in-teamcity.md#Cleaning+Workspaces+on+Perforce+Server) created by TeamCity directly from the TeamCity UI.

+## Running Builds on Perforce Shelved Files

+Since version 2021.2, you can [manually run](running-custom-build.md#P4-shelved-files-custom-run) or [automatically trigger](perforce-shelve-trigger.md) builds on Perforce shelved files.

+If you use [Perforce Helix Swarm](https://www.perforce.com/products/helix-swarm) for code reviews, you can also [configure TeamCity to posts build statuses](commit-status-publisher.md#Perforce+Helix+Swarm) as comments to your reviews.

 ## Using Perforce Workspaces

 ## Using Perforce Shelved Changelists